glennmckechnie/weewx-WXgraphic/README.md

 This will install a skin named WXgraphic under the skins directory and will also enable it in weewx.conf

-   4. Configure your webserver.
+   4. Configure your webserver (to interpret php code).

-It requires that your webserver runs php, and has access to GD.
+This extension requires that your webserver understands php code, and that it has access to the GD library.
-There is a file named PHP_verify.php within the new (www)wxgraphic server directory.
-Access that from your browser and it should present a html page that will hopefully announce your successful web server setup, if not install php for your webserver, or satisfy its other needs.
+There is a file named PHP_verify.php within the new (www) wxgraphic webservers directory.
+Access that from your browser and it should present a html page that will hopefully announce your successful web server setup, if not install php for your webserver, or satisfy its other needs (such as GD).
+If any *.php page displays nothing but text, then the php interpreter is definitely not installed or configured to run, Search the web for how to do this important step.
+There are plenty of tutorials and hints out there.

 When the weewx report cycle runs it will copy the www/wxgraphic directory to your webserver once, and once only.
 It will be named wxgraphic and will be in your weewx root directory (weewx/wxgraphic) by default.
+It will do this on every restart of weewx too.
+Make sure you keep your base files (images, fonts etc) in the skin directory.
+Treat that as your master copy.
+The working version (copy) is on the webserver.

    5. Configure the scripts output